aidenybai/million/packages/eslint-plugin-millionjs/README.md

-# eslint-plugin-millionjs
+# eslint-plugin-millionjs-drex

 ## Overview

-`eslint-plugin-millionjs` is an ESLint plugin specifically designed for the MillionJS Library.
+`eslint-plugin-millionjs-drex` is an ESLint plugin specifically designed for the MillionJS Library.
 This plugin provides a set of rules to help you maintain consistent and error-free code when working with projects integrated with Million.
 It can automatically detect potential issues, enforce best practices, and improve code quality in your MillionJS applications.

 ## Installation

-To use `eslint-plugin-millionjs` in your MillionJS project, you'll need to install it along with its peer dependencies:
+To use `eslint-plugin-millionjs-drex` in your MillionJS project, you'll need to install it along with its peer dependencies:

 To run it from the NPM Registry